ices-eg/wg_MGWG/time-varying/README.md

 Many factors can cause selectivity to change over time (e.g. changes in regulations, growth, and spatial distributions of stocks or fishing effort), and assessment frameworks provide scientists with a range of options to allow for time-varying selectivity.
 Not allowing modelled selectivity to change when changes have occurred in reality can result in biased estimates of key parameters.
 Including too much flexibility to estimate time-varying selectivity, however, can also come at a cost.
 Guidance on when and how to allow for time-varying selectivity is needed and should be based on expected effects on assessment output (accuracy and precision of reference points, catch advice)

-##### Questions
+##### Objectives

+  1. For the assessments that include selectivity time blocks, does a more flexible method reduce retrospective or residual patterns (which would indicate including selectivity blocks)?
+  2. Does the more flexible method recreate selectivity time blocks that were included in the assessments or correspond to known fishing behavior changes?
-* What are the tradeoffs in catch advice vs. model fit?
-How do you set reference points?
-Possible that fitting the data better does not result in better management (e.g. could increase uncertainty of forecasts)
+  3. Quantify the tradeoffs in catch advice vs. model fit.
+Possible that fitting the data better does not result in better management (e.g. could increase uncertainty of forecasts).
-* Are time blocks effectively created by the more flexible approaches?
-And what is the precision tradeoff?
-* How does the answer depend on informativeness of survey vs. catch data?
-* Time-varying M and selectivity at the same time?

-### Objectives

-  1.
-  2.
-  3.

 ### Plan

 ##### Methods

-Selectivity options
+Selectivity options are model-dependent:

-  * constant
-  * time blocks
-  * 2D AR on deviations in selectivity parameters

-Assessment models

   * SS
+    * age-specific (time-invariant)
+    * age-specific with time blocks
+    * exponential logistic with 2D AR
   * WHAM
+    * age-specific (time-invariant)
+    * age-specific with time blocks
+    * AR process on selectivity parameters in assessment
   * SAM?
+    * age-specific (time-invariant)
+    * 2D RW on F(a,y)
-  * ASAP?
+  * a4a?

 This project will leverage work from the state-space project.
 We will use the same 13 stocks (data already compiled):